Around the Merino--Welsh conjecture: improving Jackson's inequality: Proof of Theorem .

 implying that

 for all matroids without loops and coloops, in particular for all graphs $G$ without loops and bridges.

 \textbf{Idea 2.} Observe that we can assume that $H$ is connected since $\wT_H(x,y)=\prod_{i=1}^k\wT_{H_i}(x,y)$ if $H$ has connected components $H_1,\dots ,H_k$.
-The statement $\wT_H(2,0)\wT(0,2)\geq 1$ is trivially true for $H=K_2$, the complete graph on $2$ vertices.
+The statement $\wT_H(2,0)\wT_H(0,2)\geqslant1$ is trivially true for $H=K_2$, the complete graph on $2$ vertices.
 So we can assume that $H$ has at least $3$ vertices.
 On the other hand, if $H$ is connected and has at least $3$ vertices, then a degree one vertex cannot be adjacent to another degree one vertex.
-Thus it is enough if
+We claim that it is enough to check that if